cf73/humanity/content/collections/photography_contributions/pampa-de-anta-peru.md

         marks:
           -
             type: italic
-        text: 'When he finally found the address (it was well before GPS), his host greeted him warmly and, with grave concern over his condition, shepherded him into the kitchen for a towel and a hot cup of tea.
+        text: 'When he finally found the address (it was well before GPS), his host greeted him warmly and, with grave concern over his condition, shepherded him immediately into the kitchen for a towel and a hot cup of tea.
 Before Victor could get a word in, his hosts said,"Oh, you must know.
 Your package arrived a few hours ago, by taxi."
 Victor was not expecting a package and had no idea what she was referring to.'
   -
     type: paragraph
     content: